-The Reasoner takes all rules / functions from the Configuration Model as generated by the preceding steps and tries to find a deployment configuration fulfilling the constraints and ideally optimising them.
-The Reasoner will generate a deployment configuration (graph) building up from the workflow / software model, which identifies all deployment boundaries and low level scaling rules that can be enacted by the execution engine.
+The Reasoner takes all rules / functions from the Constraint Problem Model as generated by the preceding steps and tries to find a deployment modelling fulfilling the constraints and ideally optimising them.
+The Reasoner will generate a deployment modelling (graph) building up from the workflow / software model, which identifies all deployment boundaries and low level scaling rules that can be enacted by the execution engine.

 The Reasoner does thereby NOT generate rules "out of the blue".
 This means that an according set of rules and functions must be pre-generated.
-This includes next to the input by user or developer also "common ground rules".
-The Reasoner will resolve unknown parameter values for these rules, and select the set of rules appropriate for the current configuration.
+This includes next to the input by user or developer also "common ground rule s".
+The Reasoner resolves unknown parameter values for these rules, and select the set of rules appropriate for the current modelling.
 Examples: "Scale out if more than X users by adding a new VM" will see a numerical value for X, and all rules applicable for Azure will be removed if the Amazon offering is chosen for the deployment.

-The Reasoner creates the Deployment Model which contains a collection of possible deployment configurations (options), possibly ranked, and linked to real time monitored data and historical execution data from current and previous related deployments.
+The Reasoner creates the Deployment Model which contains a collection of possible deployment modelling (options), possibly ranked, and linked to real time monitored data and historical execution data from current and previous related deployments.

-E. Execution
+Execution

 The PaaSage platform aims to optimise Cross-Cloud deployments with respect to deployment goals and constraints.
-The first PaaSage architecture will focus on optimising performance and cost of Cross-Cloud deployments.
-It will support the deployments of the four case studies and be general enough to be widely applicable supporting the deployment of multi-tier applications as well as workflows.
+The PaaSage architecture optimises performance and cost of Cross-Cloud deployments.
+Support the deployments of the five case studies and be general enough to be widely applicable supporting the deployment of multi-tier applications as well as workflows.
 It must also allow applications to scale up and down in the Cloud within the confines of constraints set in the PaaSage models using functions of the Cloud providers such as Elastic Hosts [22].
-The optimisation of deployments will also learn from past deployments.
-This will be done by mining execution history in the metadata database and by running complex queries on the history of runs.
+For the optimisation of deployments it also learns from past deployments by mining execution history in the metadata database and by running complex queries on the history of runs.
 The aim of the learning is to find which executions gave the best results as well as the underlying reasons for those results.

-The PaaSage platform will also provide support for optimisation of data partitioning and replication.
-The aim is to find the optimal data partitioning and replication deployment that meets the data consistency constraints.
+The PaaSage platform supports optimisation of data partitioning and replication.
+Finding the optimal data partitioning and replication deployment that meets the data consistency constraints.
 The optimisation will use the data partitioning, data flow, workflow and data consistency models from the deployment specification.

-The PaaSage platform will - in addition - provide trusted, secure and privacy aware Cross-Cloud deployments.
-A Cross-Cloud monitoring system will support monitoring Cross-Cloud deployments.
-The PaaSage platform will be evaluated with a few selected Cloud providers such as Amazon, Azure or Rackspace.
+The PaaSage platform provides - in addition - trusted, secure and privacy aware Cross-Cloud deployments.
+A Cross-Cloud monitoring system supports monitoring Cross-Cloud deployments.
+The PaaSage platform has been evaluated with a few selected Cloud providers such as Amazon, Azure and Rackspace.

-1. Execution Storyboard
+Execution Storyboard